Waxing

 The length of the current synodic month is 6 hours and 56 minutes longer than the mean synodic month length.
 It is 7 minutes shorter compared to 21st century's longest synodic month length.

-The true anomaly is ∠164.3°.
-At the beginning of the next synodic month the true anomaly is going to be ∠188.9°.
+The true anomaly of the Moon orbit is ∠164.3° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠188.9°.

-13 days after point of perigee on 1 January 2010 at 20:36 in ♋ Cancer.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next apogee on 17 January 2010 at 01:40 in ♒ Aquarius.
+13 days since point of perigee on 1 January 2010 at 20:36 in ♋ Cancer the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next apogee on 17 January 2010 at 01:40 in ♒ Aquarius.

 The Moon is 404 760 km (251 506 mi) away from Earth and getting further over the next day until the point apogee when Earth-Moon distance is going to be 406 434 km (252 546 mi).

-1 day after ascending node on 14 January 2010 at 23:18 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following 13 days, until the lunar orbit crosses from North to South in descending node on 29 January 2010 at 00:02 in ♋ Cancer.
+1 day after ascending node on 14 January 2010 at 23:18 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from North to South in descending node on 29 January 2010 at 00:02 in ♋ Cancer.

-3 days since the previous standstill on 12 January 2010 at 08:33 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.796°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠25.783° at the point of next northern standstill on 26 January 2010 at 21:04 in ♊ Gemini.
+3 days since the last southern standstill on 12 January 2010 at 08:33 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.796° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠25.783° at the point of next northern standstill on 26 January 2010 at 21:04 in ♊ Gemini.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.